SACRED HEART PROVINCE FRANCISCAN RECORDS: Historical Notes/Scope and Content

 Searching tips: Related images may exist in more than one collection at Marquette University, either online or off-line.
 To identify all online images pertinent to your research, use the Advanced Search function, which provides simultaneous searching across more than one digital collection, e.g. Bureau of Catholic Indian Missions Digital Images (also includes images from the Walter Bernard Hunt Collection and the Sacred Heart Province Franciscan Records), The Indian Sentinel Digital Publication, Holy Rosary Mission/Red Cloud Indian School Images, St. Francis Mission Digital Images.
 To insure that pertinent online images are not overlooked, conduct multiple advanced searches using diverse but related key words such as names of objects, persons, places, organizations, and ethnic groups.
 Need help?
 Need more images?
 With specific parameters, archives staff will provide copies of images not online.
 Ask an Archivist about these records

-Sacred Heart Franciscan Series 5, Publications: reels 40-43, is comprised of the Franciscan Herald, 1913-1981, Annals of the Province of the Sacred Heart O.F.M., 1929-1941, and Lesser Brothers, 1968-1981, all of which include writings by Franciscans about their evangelization of American Indians.
-The Franciscan Herald was not microfilmed.
-These images were duplicate items within the original photographs at the Sacred Heart Franciscan Archives.
+Sacred Heart Franciscan Series 5, Publications: reels 40-43, is comprised of the Franciscan Herald, 1913-1981 (not microfilmed), Annals of the Province of the Sacred Heart O.F.M., 1929-1941, and Lesser Brothers, 1968-1981, all of which include writings by Franciscans about their evangelization of Native Americans.
+In the Franciscan Herald, most related articles pertained to Arizona, Michigan, and Wisconsin, and appeared before 1930.
+Also included were serialized histories about related missions in French Canada, 1914, Spanish Florida, 1913-1915, Spanish Texas, 1915-1917, Spanish New Mexico, 1918-1922, and Wisconsin, 1926-1927.
 All of the titles were duplicate publications within the original records in the Sacred Heart Franciscan Archives.
 Additional publications, which are dispersed through Localia and Personalia, are described under those series above.